 Positions/functions as a policy advisor

 Advisor to the World Bank, WIDER, Asian Development Bank, Inter-American Development Bank, International Labor Organization, Global Development Network and the United Nations, among others

 Assistant and Associate Professor of Economics, Yale University, USA 1972–1978

 Working Hard, Working Poor.
 Oxford: Oxford University Press, 2012.Distribution and Development.
 Cambridge, MA: MIT Press and the Russell Sage Foundation, 2001.

 “Labor market modeling and the urban informal sector: Theory and evidence.”
 In: Turnham, D., B. Salomé, and A. Schwarz (eds).
 The Informal Sector Revisited.
 Paris: OECD, 1990.

 “On inequality comparisons.”
 Econometrica (1978) (with J. C. H. Fei).

 “Rural-urban migration, urban unemployment and underemployment, and job search activity in LDCs.”
 Journal of Development Economics (1975).

-The right policies can help the self-employed to boost their earnings above the poverty level and earn more for the work they doGary S. Fields, May 2014A key way for the world’s poor—nearly half of humanity—to escape poverty is to earn more for their labor.
+The right policies can help the self-employed to boost their earnings above the poverty level and earn more for the work they doGary S. Fields, March 2019A key way for the world’s poor to escape poverty is to earn more for their labor.
 Most of the world’s poor people are self-employed, but because there are few opportunities in most developing countries for them to earn enough to escape poverty, they are working hard but working poor.
 Two key policy planks in the fight against poverty should be: raising the returns to self-employment and creating more opportunities to move from self-employment into higher paying wage employment.MoreLess